Radio emission from beyond the light cylinder in millisecond pulsars: Description of pulsar profiles and RVM fitting

 \subsubsection{J2051+50}

-The radio profile is relatively narrow and consists of two peaks.
-The linear polarization is very high and the PA swing almost completely flat.
+The radio profile is relatively narrow and consists of two peaks, but the true extent may be larger with better S/N. The linear polarization is very high and the PA swing almost completely flat.
 The gamma-ray profile overlaps exactly the radio profile.